 We issued the Securities to provide us additional working capital.
-Similarly, we issued the 2015 Notes to restructure certain of our existing convertible notes and to provide us with additional working capital.
 We cannot predict the size of any future issuances of securities, or the effect, if any, that future issuances and sales of our securities will have on the market price of our Class A Common Shares.
 Any transaction involving the issuance of previously authorized but unissued shares, or securities convertible into shares, will result in dilution, possibly of a substantial nature, to present and prospective holders of shares and in certain circumstances could result in a change of control.